Indicia-Team/irecord-training/where-does-the-record-go.rst

 sound trivial but don't forget that many species names are not unique; a redshank is a plant *or* a bird for example.
 A combination of the effort required to process records and the lack of awareness of the importance of collating records means that many records remain exactly where they started out - on paper or on a spreadsheet.
+This is even true of many records collected from that most modern of recording phenomena, the bioblitz; the effort required to mobilise the data is often considered not worth it.

 .. image:: images/where-record-goes-paper.jpg
     :width: 700px